Yamato-Security/hayabusa/README-English.md

 > Note: You need to run the Hayabusa binary from the Hayabusa root directory.
 Example: `.\hayabusa.exe`

+## Caution: When output to the screen stopped in Windows Terminal

+In Feb 1, 2022、 We checked stop output to the when you execute hayabusa included control code 0x9D in hayabusa deteciton output.
+This is Windows Terminal bug.
+You can avoid this bug to add `-c`(colored output) option when you run hayabusa.

 ## Command line options

 ```bash